Chiang Mai Street Food Prices 2026 – What Locals Actually Pay

 Chiang Mai street food prices 2026

-Chiang Mai street food prices 2026 remain one of the best values in Thailand for authentic Northern Thai cuisine.
+Chiang Mai street food prices 2026 remain one of the best values in Thailand.

 TL;DR: In 2026, most Chiang Mai street food prices range from ฿40–฿75 per dish at local stalls.
 Northern Thai classics like Khao Soi and Sai Ua offer excellent value compared to Bangkok and beach destinations.

 Planning a food-focused trip to Chiang Mai?
 This guide will help you eat like a local.
-Explore our Authentic Chiang Mai Restaurants, Best Vegan Restaurants in Chiang Mai, and Chiang Mai Market Guide 2026.
+Explore our Authentic Chiang Mai Restaurants, Best Vegan Restaurants in Chiang Mai, Chiang Mai Market Guide 2026, Culinary Explorations Travel Style, and Wellness Travel Style.

 Why Chiang Mai Street Food Prices 2026 Are Still Excellent Value